 TicketBust used these forms, etc. to submit the necessary documents to the courts.
-Some services leave the paperwork filing and everything else to the driver.
 TicketBust submitted all the documents to the court on behalf of Steve B., so that he did not have to go to court or even the post office.
 He also did not have to worry about deadlines after he secured the TicketBust services.

 Steve was found not guilty and his bail was returned, but more importantly, his driving record remained spotless!

-For more information on how TicketBust.com can help beat your speeding tickets or fight other traffic tickets, visit TicketBust.com or call us today at 800 850-8038.
+For more information on how TicketBust.com can help fight your speeding tickets or fight other traffic tickets, visit TicketBust.com or call us today at 800 850-8038.